Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Introduction

-The main contributions of this work are as follows: \begin{itemize}[leftmargin=0.4cm] \item We discover the buffer mechanism employed by language models during the reasoning process and provided a detailed analysis of the model's internal thinking process for vertical and horizontal thinking from the perspective of the buffer. \item We propose a method to enhance the model's reasoning capability, significantly improving data utilization efficiency in logical reasoning datasets. \end{itemize} Our research deepens the understanding of the reasoning mechanisms in Transformer models and provides new perspectives for further enhancing their reasoning capability.
-The insights gained from this study can contribute to the design of more efficient reasoning models and the exploration of reasoning mechanisms in general artificial intelligence systems.
+The main contributions of this work are as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item We propose a buffer mechanism and found evidence that supports such a mechanism being employed by language models during the reasoning process in symbolic multi-step reasoning tasks and provide a detailed analysis of the model's internal thinking process for vertical and horizontal thinking from the perspective of the buffer. \item We propose a method to enhance the model's reasoning capability, improving data utilization efficiency in 7 logical reasoning datasets. \end{itemize} Our research deepens the understanding of the reasoning mechanisms in Transformer models.